payamyek/adventofcode2022/solutions/day1/partB/README.md

 ### Finding Top Three Max Calories

 Simply retrieve all the values in the dictionary by calling `calories_dict.values()` and run the `max()` function on the values object to get the maximum number of calories any elf is carrying.

-Simply, convert the dictionary's values into a list by calling `list(calories_dict.values())`.

-Then find the largest value in the list and remove all occurrences of it.
+Then remove all occurrences of the largest value in list.

 Then find the largest value of the new list, which is now the global second-largest value, and remove all occurrences of it from the list.